onefrankguy/rogue-reversal/README.md

 official 16x16 pixel counterparts.
 The floor tile is my own design and it's released under the same MIT license as the code.

+## Compatibility ##

+* Firefox 40.0.3
+* Chrome 44.0.2403
+* Safari 8.0.7
+* iOS Safari 8.4.1

+## License ##

+All code and text for Rogue Reversal is licensed under a MIT license.
+See the LICENSE.md file for more details.
+Most graphics are licensed under some form of Creative Commons license.
+See the "Graphics" section in this README for more details.

 [js13kGames competition]: http://js13kgames.com/ "Andrzej Mazur (Enclave Games): HTML5 and JavaScript game development competition in just 13 kB"
 [Pixen]: http://www.pixenapp.com/ "A pixel art editor for Mac OS X"